McCormick29/ProjectORG/README.md

 - App will broaden ticketing system to track any task requiring more attention
 - App will house a storybook to track react components
 - App will improve on data and data visualization
+- App will allow further corporate logins to better communication and ticketing